ChatScript/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-Analytics-Manual.md

 will not display rules that only have code output
 You can do all topics in a file by naming the file name instead of the topicname.
 Don't use the full path, just the actual name of the file.

+# What happened - `:splitlog`

+Given a cs log file , it will create a csv file  tmp/log.csv which contains each volley with columns input, output, why (rulename of rule generating output), and botname.

 # Time View over  Log file - `:timelog`